 - Perform 1 year of community service.

 After that, a dentist can have their own practice and perform procedures, like dental implants.
-However, general dentists are not generally equipped to perform surgical procedures like all-on-four dental implants.
+However, general dentists are not generally equipped to perform surgical procedures like 4-on-1 full arch dental implants.
 Oral surgeons should perform this procedure, and that requires years more training in a hospital after dental school in a surgical residency.

 Dentists in Mexico are not required to be associated with an accrediting association, which means once a dentist has their license, they don’t have to have any oversight from anyone.
 Some are certified by the Mexican Dental Association, while others go through the effort to be certified by the American Dental Association (ADA).
 However, this is not required, and many dentists in Mexico have varying credentials that can be hard to certify or even understand.

 As such, for many patients, it can be impossible to tell how qualified a dentist may be.
-If an unqualified dentist performs your all-on-four dental implants, it can lead to loose implants, increased likelihood of infection, longer healing times, and an increased chance of implant failure, nerve damage, sinus damage and infections
+If an unqualified dentist performs your 4-on-1 full arch dental implants, it can lead to loose implants, increased likelihood of infection, longer healing times, and an increased chance of implant failure, nerve damage, sinus damage and infections

 Dentists in Mexico will often use low-quality materials to make dental implants.
 This helps to keep costs low, but it also increases the likelihood that you will have problems with your implants.
 Your prosthetic teeth are meant to be permanent, but low-quality materials can make damage and defects more likely.